HalfFrenchOllie/ROAMS-Robot/README.md

 # ROAMS-Robot
-This is the repository for the ROAMS Robot
+This is the repository for the ROAMS Robot.

+PLEASE READ THE INSTRUCTIONS ON HOW TO PRODUCE THIS ROBOT.